Does Pfizer pay Elsa Oseguera for advertising? This she said

 UNITED STATES, HONDURAS.
 The journalist Elsa Oseguera, who a couple of days ago revealed to her fans that she had caught COVID-19, used her social networks to talk about how her fight against the respiratory disease is going.

-Elsa said in a “Live” that they have not been easy days for her, referring that the symptoms of the virus have affected her health a lot.
+Elsa said in a “Live” that they have not been easy days for her, referring to the fact that the symptoms of the virus have affected her health a lot.
 “On Saturday my bones ached, I felt fever, dizziness,” the Honduran commented to her thousands of fans.

 Read also: Davis Flow assures that Elsa Oseguera had a relapse due to COVID-19